rlsvarinskis/MapProjections/README.md

 ## Dependencies

 This program depends on OpenGL 3.3.
+It needs glfw3.dll, glew32.dll, and libjpeg-9.dll, and the res/images and res/shaders folders to work.

 When building, this program depends on libjpeg, libglew, libglfw3, and OpenGL.
+Right now, the program is only capable of loading .jpg files.

 ## Building